Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-3.md

 However, it may be advantageous to incorporate core personal skills in the job advert, albeit in a different manner.
 Rather than asking candidates to evaluate themselves against a list of personal skills, we want them to realize their unsuitability for the position in case they lack them.

 To achieve this, a workday scenario may be described, placing a strong emphasis on the required personal skills.
-For example, instead of stating, "The perfect candidate must have excellent time management skills," the job description should elaborate on how these skills are connected to the work: "You'll have to assess priorities in a tight deadline environment and act upon them."
+For example, instead of stating, ""The perfect candidate must have excellent time management skills"", the job description should elaborate on how these skills are connected to the job: ""You'll have to assess priorities in a tight deadline environment and act upon them"".

 This approach discourages individuals lacking the specified personal skills from applying, without them even knowing they have just performed a self-evaluation.